schmelczer/great-ai/docs/how-to-guides/create-service.md

 assert type_safe_greeter('Andras').output == 'Hi Andras'
 ```

 1. By default, the parameter named `model` will be replaced by the loaded model.
 This behaviour can be customised by setting the `model_kwarg_name`.
 This way, even multiple models can be injected into a single function.

 !!! important
     You must call [@use_model][great_ai.use_model] before [@GreatAI.create][great_ai.GreatAI.create].
-Note, that decorators are applied starting from the bottom-most one.
-Feel free to use [@use_model][great_ai.use_model] in other places of the codebase, it works equally well outside of GreatAI services.
+Note that decorators are applied starting from the bottom-most one.
+Feel free to use [@use_model][great_ai.use_model] in other places of the codebase, and it works equally well outside GreatAI services.

 ### Using `@parameter`